nairaAbdallah/Decade-Of-Movies/README.md

 An app that shows movies and the signature they left behind Using
 Design Architecture MVVM,
-,Unit Test
+, Unit Test
-,UI Test
+, UI Test
-,Core Data
+, Core Data